 Together, President-Elect Joe Biden and Vice President-Elect Kamala Harris have been named TIME’s 2020 Person of the Year.
 The news was announced on December 10.

 TIME also announced distinctions in four other categories.
 Guardian of the Year went to two groups.
 One was frontline health workers.
-They were recognized for their work protecting people against COVID-19 and caring for those affected by it.
+They were recognized for their work protecting people against COVID-19 and caring for those affected by the disease.
 The other group was racial-justice organizers.
-Businessperson of the Year is Eric Yuan.
-He is the founder of Zoom.
-Entertainer of the Year is K-pop group BTS.
-Athlete of the Year is LeBron James.
-Artwork for the TIME cover of James is by 14-year-old Tyler Gordon, a TIME Kid of the Year finalist.
+Businessperson of the Year is Eric Yuan, the founder of Zoom; Entertainer of the Year is K-pop group BTS; and Athlete of the Year is LeBron James.
+Artwork for the TIME cover of James is by 14-year-old Tyler Gordon.
+He was a TIME Kid of the Year finalist.

 Stop and Think!
 Why does TIME pick a Person of the Year?
 Why does it also have a readers’ poll?
 Are you surprised that the results of the two are different?
 Explain.